 On Wednesday morning, Bank of Canada Governor Tiff Macklem told Canadians that they can “breathe a sigh of relief” in the habitual post-interest rate announcement press conference.
-As Macklem alluded to, interest rates are clearly coming down and we’re firmly in an easing cycle at this point.
+As Macklem alluded to, we’re firmly in an easing cycle at this point.

 The come-down began in June, and since that month, the Bank’s policy rate has dropped from a 23-year high of 5% to 3.75%.
-At most recent count, October’s rate announcement, put out yesterday, cumulated in a 50-bps-cut, and that brought the policy rate down to 3.75%.
+Most recently, October’s rate announcement cumulated in a 50-bps-cut.

-At this point, we’re looking forward optimistically, and further policy rate easing seems all but guaranteed ahead.
-In particular, economists with the Royal Bank of Canada are forecasting another big cut at the next BoC meeting in December — it’s scheduled for December 11, 2024.
+At this point, we’re looking forward optimistically, and further policy rate easing seems all but guaranteed.
+In particular, economists with the Royal Bank of Canada are forecasting another big cut at the next BoC meeting — it’s scheduled for December 11, 2024.

 Fan articulates that RBC economists are anticipating that the policy interest rate will be brought down to 2% by July of 2025.
 That rate, Fan notes, would be “stimulative and a touch below the lower bound of the BoC’s own estimates of neutral rate at 2.25% – 3.25%.”